MATERIALS AND RESOURCES

 As a special collections library, books must stay inside the library.
 Prior to leaving the Library, books should be placed on the marked windowsill in the main reading room or the counter in the round-table study corner for the Library staff to re-shelve.
 Please do not reshelve the books yourself.
-Food is not allowed past the Hong Kierkegaard Library entrance but beverages in a covered container are acceptable.
-No drinks of any kind are allowed when using the rare book room materials.

 Due to a large number of visiting scholars during the summer, offices within the Library cannot be reserved for individual use.
 Any open seats or unused offices are available on a first come, first serve basis.
 Offices left unattended will be considered available for the next scholar.
 During the academic year, scholars typically have their own office.
 Kierkegaard House Foundation Fellows keep their office for the entire time of their position.

 The Main Room of the Hong Kierkegaard library is divided into three main sections:

 - The Kierk 1 section houses primary sources in all languages (i.e. Kierkegaard as author).

 - Kierk 2 contains hundreds of critical materials with substantial sections about Kierkegaard.

 - The Related Thinkers (Rel.
 Th.) section offers materials by and about related thinkers, including contemporaries of Kierkegaard, thinkers who influenced his thought, and later thinkers who were affected by Kierkegaard’s ideas.